“Quality is generally transparent when present, but easily recognized in its absence.” – Alan Gillies

 What health problems are Miniature Schnauzers prone to?

 The most common health problems with Miniature Schnauzers are the inherited eye problems retinal dysplasia and cataracts which will cause greatly reduced vision or complete blindness.
-This is why all of my sires and dams have their eyes checked annually before breeding but even two clear eyed parents can produce puppies with bad eyes.
-That is why all puppies are also checked before going to new homes.
+This is why all of my sires and dams have their eyes checked annually before breeding.
+However, this is a phenotypic test, not a DNA based test so even two clear eyed parents can produce puppies with bad eyes if it is a condition that we don't have a DNA test for.
+That is why all puppies are also checked before going to new homes but some eye issues are late onset and don't show up until they are 3+ years old.
 If you are researching breeders and a Veterinary Ophthalmologist exam doesn't come with the puppy, go elsewhere.
 It's an easy exam and the baseline for every eye disorder that can come afterwards.
-Just a routine vet check will not catch eye issues as the eyes must be dilated and viewed with special tools.
+A routine vet check with a general practitioner will not catch eye issues as the eyes must be dilated and viewed with special tools.

 Listed are some other well known health issues in Miniature Schnauzers: